ovh/docs/pages/platform/public-cloud/order_pci_with_api/guide.en-gb.md

 > @api {GET} /order/cart/{cartId}/checkout
 >

 With the following call you can create a link to your order.
-It is required to tick the checkbox in order to waive the right of withdrawal.
+It is required to first tick the relevant checkbox in order to waive the right of withdrawal.

 > [!api]
 >